Evizzo/Academy-AI-Assistant/README.md

 🧠 Features

- •	Agent Orchestration
-Classifies queries as either exam-related or general, and routes them to the correct agent.
-	•	Exam Agent
-	•	Responds only to exam schedule questions.
-	•	Pulls data from a verified SQL database.
 •	Example prompts:
-	•	“When is the Programming 101 exam?”
+	“When is the Programming 101 exam?”
-	•	“What date is the Math final?”
+	“What date is the Math final?”
-	•	General Info Agent
-	•	Handles all other queries (admissions, departments, services).

 •	Uses semantic search + LLM synthesis for factual answers.

 •	Embedding & Vector Search

 •	Text embedded with paraphrase-multilingual-MiniLM-L12-v2.

 •	Stored in Pinecone with metadata for fast, semantic retrieval.

 •	Web Scraping + Chunking
-	•	Scrapes content from the institution’s official site.

 •	Transliterates Cyrillic to Latin.

 •	Cleans HTML and removes irrelevant sections.

 •	Chunks content using RecursiveCharacterTextSplitter.
-	•	Attaches metadata like timestamp and source (“scraping”) during upsert.

 •	Short-Term Memory
-	•	Maintains recent N messages for conversational continuity.
-	•	Secure Login

 •	User sessions and chat history stored securely in MySQL.

 •	Streamlit Frontend
-	•	Web-based interface with login, chat, and message history.

-⸻

-🧰 Tech Stack
-	•	Python
-	•	LangChain + Google Gemini
-	•	SentenceTransformers
-	•	Pinecone
-	•	Streamlit
-	•	MySQL

 ⸻